stdevPavelmc/mailad/INSTALL.md

-# MailAD installation instructions
+# MailAD Installation Instructions

-Check this [simple console recording](https://asciinema.org/a/fD1LuVLfeb8RPCHOIgbR1J9d8) to see how looks a simple install.
+Check this [simple console recording](https://asciinema.org/a/fD1LuVLfeb8RPCHOIgbR1J9d8) to see how looks a regular install.

 ⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️

-**WARNING:** Since the end of February 2020 we changed the integration with the AD to be more simpler, you **need** to check [this document](Simplify-AD-config.md) if you want to upgrade your setup.
+**WARNING:** Since the end of February 2021 we simplified the integration with AD, you **need** to check [this document](Simplify-AD-config.md) if you want to upgrade your setup.

-Users of new install have no problem, just follow the install procedure below and you will be safe.
+Users of new installs will not have issues, just follow the install procedure below and you will be safe.

-## Introduction & checks
+## Introduction & Checks

-To avoid permission problems we recommend you to held the files under the `/root` directory, so from this moment and forward you need to be root to runs the following commands, `sudo -i` is your friend if you are not root.
+To avoid permission problems we recommend you to held the files under the `/root` directory, so from this moment and forward you need to be root to run the following commands, `sudo -i` is your friend if you are not root.

-If you are behind a proxy remember you can use use apt over it to update, upgrade and install the needed apps.
-Just export the following variables and all traffic will be routed to the outside, here you have an example:
+If you are behind a proxy remember you can use apt over it to update, upgrade and install the needed apps.
+Just export the following variables and all traffic will be routed to the external network through your declared proxy, here you have an example:

 ``` sh
 export http_proxy="http://user:password@proxy.enterprise.cu:3128/"